 - 2 scallions, thinly sliced

 - Salsa for serving

 In a large bowl whisk together 1 tsp baking powder, 1/2 tsp black pepper, 1/2 tsp salt, and 2 tbsp flour.
 In a medium bowl whisk together 8 eggs, 1/2 cup milk, and 1/2 cup sour cream.

 2) Whisk the egg mixture into the flour mixture, and then stir in both cheeses and 1 can green chiles.

 3) Spray a Suvie pan with cooking spray and then pour the egg mixture into the pan.

-Wrap tortillas in aluminum foil and place in the bottom left corner of your Suvie.
-Transfer pan to the upper right section of your Suvie enter the Slow Cook settings, and cook.
+Wrap tortillas in aluminum foil and place into your Suvie.
+Transfer pan with the egg mixture into your Suvie, input settings, and cook now or schedule.

 Suvie Cook Settings

 5) Remove pan from Suvie.
 Cut eggs into six portions and serve with salsa, sliced scallions, and warm tortillas.

 It’s hard to go wrong when pairing eggs and coffee but for this dish we recommend a fresh cup of Jamaican Blue Mountain.
 The salty and spicy notes of the chiles will really bring out the complex flavors of the coffee.